 Explore the Chicago Riverwalk

 As you walk down North Michigan Avenue, head towards the Chicago Riverwalk for amazing views, terrific restaurants, and world-famous architecture.
-Enjoy a leisurely walk to a restaurant of your choice ranging from Middle Eastern cuisine like Beatnik on the River to fast casual eateries like O’ Brien’s Riverwalk Cafe.
+Enjoy a leisurely walk to a restaurant of your choice ranging from Middle Eastern cuisine like Beatnik on the River to fast-casual eateries like O’ Brien’s Riverwalk Cafe.
 After your meal, enjoy an hour-long river cruise and get a tour of downtown Chicago and its architecture without leaving the boat.

-Hangout at Millennium Park
+Spend the afternoon hanging out at Millennium Park

 For a perfect sunset activity, why not visit the Skydeck at the Willis Tower for some beautiful panoramic views of the city?
-Also known as the Sears Tower, this building is the tallest one in Chicago, boasting 103 floors!
+Also known as the Sears Tower, this building is the tallest in Chicago, boasting 103 floors!
 If you’re not afraid of heights you can even step on The Ledge, a transparent balcony platform on the side of the building.

-Grab Dinner in the Fulton Market District
+Grab dinner in the Fulton Market District

 Bar Hop in the West Loop